2025 ASRM Research Institute Grant Awardees

 Matteo A. Molé, PhD (Stanford University)

-Title: “In Vitro Modeling Human Embryo Implantation: Mapping the Early Embryo-Matternal Interactions"
+Title: “In Vitro Modeling Human Embryo Implantation: Mapping the Early Embryo-Maternal Interactions"

 Dr. Matteo A. Molè, PhD, is an Assistant Professor in the Department of Obstetrics and Gynecology at Stanford University and a member of the Dunlevie Maternal-Fetal Medicine Center for Discovery, Innovation and Clinical Impact, as well as the Stanford Institute for Stem Cell Biology and Regenerative Medicine.
 He earned his PhD from University College London (UCL) and completed postdoctoral fellowships at the University of Cambridge and the Babraham Institute, where he obtained a license from the UK Human Fertilisation and Embryology Authority (HFEA) to conduct research on human embryos donated by IVF patients.
 Dr. Molè’s lab focuses on investigating the complex mechanisms of human embryo implantation—a critical yet failure-prone step in establishing a healthy pregnancy.
 This clinically observed "implantation barrier" often necessitates multiple IVF cycles without guaranteed success.
 His research aims to unravel the “black box” of embryo-maternal crosstalk during implantation by visualizing the process in real time, identifying the timing of embryo loss, studying the molecular communication at the embryo-maternal interface, and pinpointing the genes essential for early placenta formation using advanced genetic technologies.
 The long-term vision of the Molè lab is to develop therapeutic interventions that improve IVF success rates and clinical outcomes by overcoming the implantation barrier and advancing reproductive medicine.